 In November 2014, from Cape Town to San Francisco, I was miraculously upgraded to fly first class.
-For free.
 On not one, but two long haul flights via Dubai.
 A total of over 20 hours in a flying palace.
 It was an incredibly surreal and scarily opulent experience.

 It was my first (and only) time flying Emirates business class, that I only just managed to justify pocketing – celebrating a crazy few months at WooThemes.
 Presumably Emirates were keen to impress and win some business travellers over, with a surplus of first class seats available.
 Only at check-in did I realise I had been upgraded.